-For transactions concluded by the absorbed entity up to the date of the transformation balance sheet, the latter has to prepare the documentation file and the summary information table within four months after the balance sheet date.
+For transactions concluded by the absorbed entity up to the date of the transformation balance sheet, the latter must prepare the documentation file and the summary information table within four months after the balance sheet date.

-Legal persons exempted from the Greek Income Tax Code are also exempted from the documentation file requirements.
-Furthermore, foreign legal persons earning income from real estate property in Greece also have to comply with the transfer pricing requirements.
+Legal persons exempted from Law 4172/2013 are also exempted from the documentation file requirements.
+Furthermore, foreign legal persons earning income from real estate property in Greece must also comply with the transfer pricing requirements.

-The ministerial circular also clarified that for loans, facilities or credits provided by affiliates, only the accrued interest should be documented.
+The applicable circular also clarified that for loans, facilities or credits provided by affiliates, only the accrued interest should be documented.
 Similarly, it is only the guarantee fee that is required to be documented and not the capital itself.